 Winding the pulley slowly I raised the beam a metre high.
 I then rocked it a bit to make sure it was secure, and wheeled it to a better position.
 The hoist has 6 spinning castor wheels so it is very manouvrable, even when under load.

-I continued spinning the pulley and raising it up to the level I needed it then slowly nudged the hoist around to where it needed to be dropped on the wall frames.
+I continued spinning the pulley and raising it up to the level I needed it then slowly nudged the hoist around to where the beam-ends needed to be dropped on the wall frames.

 I then reversed the winding and dropped it down onto the frames.
 So that's how to lift a beam: one person, two hours, job done.